thomaskywalker/TxGo/README.md

 | 5  | Patient |
 | 6  | Patient |

-## Hint: You can always check the demo data before using yours
+## Hint: You can always run with the demo data before using yours